ismail777777/ProjetLong/Code/DataPipelines/SparkPipelines/README.md

 (data ->{from_source->{subjects}, raw->{subjects_fs}, cleaned->{subject->{subject_by_key, subject_hashing}}, annotated->{subjects})

-- For the third step, an OpenAI API key needs to be set in the Spark configuration.
+- For the final step, an OpenAI API key needs to be set in the Spark configuration.
+- The openAI api key is not free.

 ![Image](file_system.png)